 The Gage Law Firm has had years of experience dealing specifically with cases involving mental illness and providing seasoned representation.
 Not only will our attorneys provide you or your loved one with an aggressive legal defense, but also with a caring, knowledgeable, and personal touch that comes from our familiarity with illnesses such as schizophrenia and bipolar disorder and how they affect a client and his or her family.
 A member of the National Alliance on Mental Illness, our firm is well-connected with mental health resources in the community and stays up-to-date with the latest developments in the law.

 There are many considerations a client and his or her family must take into account in criminal cases involving mental illness.
-First and foremost, our team is dedicated to working hard to secure the release of you or your loved one in the event that they are incarcerated.
-This often involves securing treatment of our clients' mental illnesses in the community, a prospect that requires a vast knowledge of doctors and providers.
+First and foremost, our team is dedicated to working hard and to the best of our abilities under the circumstances to secure the release of you or your loved one in the event that they are incarcerated.
+This often involves securing treatment for our clients' mental illnesses in the community, a prospect that requires a vast knowledge of doctors and providers.
 Also, in the event certain defenses involving mental illness are needed in your case, your attorney must be extraordinarily proactive in preserving evidence and obtaining the medical records and experts necessary to provide a strong defense in your criminal case.
 The Gage Law Firm has the experience and education to make sure that all of the special nuances of a mental health case are addressed, and you can feel confident that you have an attorney who understands what you or your loved one are going through.

 The Gage Law Firm is skilled in handling criminal cases involving: